 This is only a resource to grab ready made palettes.
 You cannot create one from scratch nor generate one from a photo.
 Still can be useful for designers.

-Just a site full of ready made palettes.
+Just a site full of ready-made palettes.
 One interesting twist for this site is that the palettes are listed by categories that you can search with words.
 So if you want a palette associated with LOVE, you type in that word and will get various palettes that had the word “love” in the keywords.
 Let’s say that each word will not necessarily be associated with the kind of palette that you expect but I guess it just depends on what each creator used as a start image: if it is a wedding image, the word “love” might be among the keywords, even if there is no red at all, as you might have expected.
-Still an interesting resource for color palettes. (as of Oct 16, 2011, this site seems to have changed and the references are no longer valid so we refer you to their blog)
+Still an interesting resource for color palettes.

 Some sites were listed in the previous article about generating a palette from an image simply because they offer both options.
 I will list them here with a comment on how they can be used to generate a palette if you have a single color to build from.